Grow Calibrachoa for Baskets, Borders and Butterflies

 - Moist Soil

-Though they tolerate some frost and are considered hardy in zones 9 to 11, most people grow Calibrachoa as an annual.
+Though they tolerate some frost and are considered hardy (or tender perennials) in zones 9 to 11, most people grow Calibrachoa as an annual.
 In warmer zones, grow it in the cooler seasons, fall through spring.
 They tolerate more heat than petunias, but usually can’t outlast a Deep South summer.

 Though not terribly picky, these plants do like regular watering.
 However, they can’t tolerate soggy soil.
-A little fertilizer will help them thrive throughout the season.
-They grow only about 6 to 8 inches tall, but spread up t0 16 inches.
-This makes them excellent choices for containers or garden borders.
+Because of the abundance of blooms, regular fertilizing is the key to success.
+They grow only about 6 to 12 inches tall, but spread up t0 24 inches.

 Add annual vinca flowers to your gardens and containers.